koren12122/CNN-for-time-Series-Forecasting/README.md

 ### Credits

 Special thanks to RedHat for providing the data used in this model.
-Additionally, appreciation to my partner, @lidorAvital.
+Additionally, appreciation to my partner, @lidoravital.